Tips on Preparing for a Hurricane in Houston

 by Donald Ray Burger

 My first piece of advise is to not go out in hurricanes or the heavy rains that accompanies them.
 That said, there are times when you may be forced to venture out or times when you go out even against your better judgment.
 This page is designed to help you think about what you need when you chance fate.
 But never forget that people die in street floods.
-We've all seen people trapped on top of their cars on the evening news.
+We've all seen the news stories of people trapped on top of their cars.
 Think real hard before you decide it can't happen to you.

 I have listed these supplies to cover two likely scenarios.
 One is that you will drive into high water and your car will stall and you will have to abandon it.
 The other likely scenario is that the drivers in front of you will have stopped and abandoned their cars and you are trapped in a line of cars and can't back up.
 You will be high and dry but stuck in your car.